Vanilla ~ Chocolate ~ Choose!

 Brendon Burchard ~ The Motivation Manifesto

-A light bulb moment happened for me early 2013 when I came to the realization that I was 100% responsible for how my life.
+A light bulb moment happened for me in early 2013 when I came to the realization that I was 100% responsible for how my life.
 Past.
 Present and Future Wow!
-The impact of that thought sent me into a dizzy spin as I recollected years of upset, suffering, heartaches and disappointments I had experienced.
+The impact of that thought sent me into a dizzy spin as I recollected years of upset, suffering, heartaches, and disappointments I had experienced.

 I had the pleasure of getting this realization through a funny exercise called “Vanilla ~ Chocolate ~ Choose.
 I observed the course leader (I was in a self-discovery course) working with a volunteer from the crowd on the subject of choosing vs. decision and it went something like this:

-Course Leader: “Got it, and that was a decision you made based on a reason therefore it was not a choice but a decision”.
+Course Leader: “Got it, and that was a decision you made based on a reason, therefore, it was not a choice but a decision”.
 “Let’s try that again”.
 “Vanilla or Chocolate, choose”